R/V Jim Franks

 - All passengers under 18 years of age will be required to submit a parental consent

-form with the Vessel Operations Manager before a trip embarks.
+form with the Director of Vessel Operations before a trip embarks.

 Vessel Waiver Form